 |M.B.I.
 Nepon (3 Year LLB)||1968||J. Matthew Nordlund||2018|

 |J.D.
 Holland||1969||Ellie Einarson||2019|

 |B. Olson||1970||Maryia Kuzura||2020|

 List of external Awards and Prizes for Law Students submitted by private external legal organizations.
 This list is frequently updated as deadlines pass and new awards are added, so please check back regularly.

 Donich Entrepreneurial Scholarship

 Donich Law is a trusted Toronto Law Firm, offering experienced, creative legal representation for both domestic and international clients.
 The Firm's reputation was built on hard work, perseverance and dedication to customer service.
 Donich Law is pleased to present a $1,000 award to an undergraduate or law student distinguished by work experience and academic achievement.
 This award was established in 2018 and is intended to reward students who have demonstrated and share the core values of the Firm's success.
-Past winners were Stephen Sisson (2018) and Jonah Peron (2019).
+Past University of Manitoba, Faculty of Law winners were Stephen Sisson (2018) and Jonah Peron (2019).
+Congratulations to the 2021 UM Law winner, Hardeep Suri.
 Please visit the website for more information on how to apply.

 What is Service Learning?

 The intention of Service Learning is to provide an opportunity for students to volunteer their time with an organization that offers a social good for consumption or use by the general public.